 Eric Schmidt, CEO of Google, explained that in 2010, Google made more than 1 change per day when it came to their algorithms.
-Imagine that now, when there are significantly more websites and there are more created every day, they need to update their rules and regulations even more often.
+Imagine that now, when there are significantly more websites, and there are more created every day, they need to update their rules and regulations even more often.
 That’s why you need to keep up with them and be one step ahead.

 I will give you an example.
-Let’s say your method of using SEO had not failed yet, and you have every right to use it.
+Let’s say your method of using SEO has not failed yet, and you have every right to use it.
 But one day, Google decides to change their algorithm once again and eliminates your strategy from their list, thus making your website visits drop considerably.
-You realize and you start implementing another strategy that works again, but then the next algorithm change happens, and you’re stuck in the same situation again.
+You realize, and you start implementing another strategy that works again, but then the next algorithm change happens, and you’re stuck in the same situation again.
 That’s why you need diversification in your SEO strategy.

 The most important rule when doing SEO is that you need to write your content for your audience, for the people that visit your website, and not for the algorithm.
-You should always keep this in mind before implementing a new strategy, so you don’t fall under Google’s radar and have your website removed from the search results.
+You should always keep this in mind before implementing a new strategy so you don’t fall under Google’s radar and have your website removed from the search results.

 In the world of SEO, there are three categories of strategies that Google mentions and why some of them are proffered or not.
 Black hat, white hat, and grey hat strategies.
-The black hat is when your SEO is made purely for the algorithms, and not for the people.
-You start putting keywords outside of the website’s visible pages, you start writing in transparent font or in the same color as the background.
+The black hat is when your SEO is made purely for the algorithms and not for the people.
+You start putting keywords outside of the website’s visible pages, and you start writing in transparent font or in the same color as the background.
 These strategies will make Google angry and can eventually ban your site until you fix the problem, as they did with BMW back in 2006.
 White hat SEO services, on the other hand, are what they want to see more of.
 White hat strategies are good from a moral point of view, as they use good practice.
-Your content is written for your audience and it’s the purest form of organic search.
+Your content is written for your audience, and it’s the purest form of organic search.
 Grey hat strategies are exactly where the name says – in a grey area.
 They are correct from a legal point of view, they are not using any dark strategies, but they are also making their content purely for the algorithms – exaggerating keywords and linking their website way too many times.